-- (a) Any User notified of a suspension of its discharge activity or wastewater permit shall immediately stop or eliminate its contribution.
-In the event of an industrial user's failure to immediately comply voluntarily with the suspension order, the City shall take such steps as deemed necessary, including immediate severance of the sewer connection to prevent or minimize damage to the POTW, its receiving stream, or endangerment to any individuals.
-The City may allow the User to recommence its discharge when the user has demonstrated to the satisfaction of the City that the period of endangerment has passed, unless the termination proceedings set forth in Section 8.602(9) are initiated against the user.
-Nothing in this section shall be interpreted as requiring a hearing prior to any emergency suspension under this Section. - (b) An user which is responsible, in whole of in part, for any discharge presenting imminent endangerment shall submit a written statement describing the causes of the harmful contribution and the measures taken to prevent any future occurrence to the Director prior to the date of any show cause or termination hearing under Section 8.602(4) or 8.602(9). - (9) Termination of Permit.
-Any User who violates the following conditions is subject to discharge termination: - (a) Violation of discharge permit conditions; - (b) Failure to accurately report the wastewater constituents and characteristics of its discharge; - (c) Failure to report significant changes in operations or wastewater volume, constituents and characteristics prior to discharge; - (d) Refusal of reasonable access to the user's premises for the purpose of inspection, monitoring or sampling; - (e) Violation of the pretreatment standards in Section 8.302 of this Chapter.
+(a) Any User notified of a suspension of its Discharge activity or City-issued industrial wastewater discharge permit shall immediately stop or eliminate its contribution.
+In the event of an Industrial User's failure to immediately comply voluntarily with the suspension order, the City shall take such steps as deemed necessary, including immediate severance of the Sewer connection to prevent or minimize damage to the POTW, its Receiving Stream, or endangerment to any individuals.
+The City may allow the User to recommence its Discharge when the User has demonstrated to the satisfaction of the City that the period of endangerment has passed, unless the termination proceedings set forth in Section 8.502(9) are initiated against the User.
+Nothing in this section shall be interpreted as requiring a hearing prior to any emergency suspension under this Section.

+(b) Any User which is responsible, in whole or in part, for any Discharge presenting imminent endangerment shall submit a written statement describing the causes of the harmful contribution and the measures taken to prevent any future occurrence to the Public Works Director prior to the date of any show cause or termination hearing under Section 8.502(4) or 8.502(9).

+(9) Termination of Permit.
+Any User who violates the following conditions is subject to Discharge termination:

+(a) Violation of City-issued industrial wastewater discharge permit conditions;

+(b) Failure to accurately report the Wastewater constituents and characteristics of its Discharge;

+(c) Failure to report significant changes in operations or Wastewater volume, constituents and characteristics prior to Discharge;

+(d) Refusal of reasonable access to the User's premises for the purpose of inspection, monitoring or sampling;

+(e) Violation of the Pretreatment Standards in Section 8.402 of this Chapter.

-Such Users will be notified of proposed termination of its discharge and be offered an opportunity to show cause under Section 8.602(4) above why the proposed action should not be taken.
+Such Users will be notified of proposed termination of its Discharge and be offered an opportunity to show cause under Section 8.502(4) above why the proposed action should not be taken.